sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dusk-mongo-reference/README.md

 ```

 Now, instead of seeing **only** the `ObjectId` that pointed us to the `Console` document, we can see the **entire** `Console` document.
 Notice that the `Console` document's `_id` is exactly the same as the `ObjectId` that was previously referencing it.
 They are one in the same!

-## Challenges
-Assemble the above code and refactor it to create your own models that use referenced documents.
-Be creative and make it interesting and relevant (easier said than done.)
-Create at least 5 'top-level' documents (in my case, five games) and at least 3 referenced documents (in my case, three consoles).
-Demonstrate the ability to display the documents with just an ObjectId for the referenced documents.
-Finally, call populate() on a query and demonstrate the **full** referenced documents as I did above with the Legend of Zelda: Ocarina of Time and the Nintendo 64.